-We took the elevator to the third floor, and the she led me outside and past the pool.
-This was going to be interesting.
+We took the elevator to the third floor, and then she led me outside and past the pool.
+My curiosity about this room was deepening.

 Grand Hyatt Spa Cottage

 There are six cottages grouped at the far end of the pool.

 The cottages are large – 100 square meters.
 Each cottage has four rooms, living room, bedroom, large bathroom and a room for spa treatments.
-I gladly accepted the offer for an explanatory tour.
+I gladly accepted the rep’s offer for an explanatory tour.
 We started with the spa room since it was the part of the cottage I was least familiar with.